Quercuscoin/Quercuscoin/README.md

 ## 🔐 What is Quercus?

 Quercus is an cryptocurrency with a total supply of **52,500,000**.
 Built on Bitcoin's proven codebase and secured by SHA-256 mining, featuring 5 minute avg block times.
-Quercus represents the ultimate experiment in digital scarcity and immutability.
+Quercus represents the new experiment in digital scarcity and immutability.

 **The Quercus Concept:**
 - **1,500,000 premine at block 1** for initial distribution and development